mopidy/mopidy/README.rst

 Mopidy
 ******

-Mopidy is an `MPD <http://mpd.wikia.com/>`_ server with a `Spotify <http://www.spotify.com/>`_ backend.
-Using a standard MPD client you can search for music in Spotify's vast archive, manage Spotify play lists and play music from Spotify.
+Mopidy is an `Music Player Daemon <http://mpd.wikia.com/>`_ (MPD) server with a `Spotify <http://www.spotify.com/>`_ backend.
+Using a standard MPD client you can search for music in Spotify's vast archive, manage Spotify playlists and play music from Spotify.

 To install Mopidy, check out